s3gw-tech/s3gw/docs/developing.md

 ## Requirements

 We are relying on built Ceph sources to test RGW.
-We don't have a particular preference on how one achieves this.
-Some of us rely on containers to build these sources, while others rely on whatever OS they have on their local machines to do so.
-Eventually we intend to standardize how we obtain the RGW binary, but that's not in our immediate plans.
+We don't have a particular preference on how to achieve this.
+The team intends to standardize how to obtain the RGW binary, but that's not in the immediate plans.
+For now, there are two key options available:

+1. Containers to build these sources
+2. Local OS

-If one is new to Ceph development, the best way to find out how to build these sources is to refer to the [original documentation][3].
+If you is new to Ceph development, the best way to find out how to build these sources is to refer to the [original Ceph documentation][3].

+The `aquarist-labs/ceph` repository  is a requirement for this project.
+We can't guarantee that our instructions, or the project as a whole, will work flawlessly with the original Ceph project from `ceph/ceph`.

-Because we are in a fast development effort at the moment, we have chosen to apply patches needed to make our endeavour work on our own fork of the Ceph repository.
-This allows us fiddle with the Ceph source while experimenting, without polluting the upstream Ceph repository.
+The team is in a fast development effort at the moment, patches to the Ceph code are made against our own fork of the Ceph repository, allowing us to experiement with the Ceph source and not pollute the upstream Ceph repository.
 We do intend to upstream any patches that make sense though.

-That said, we have the `aquarist-labs/ceph` repository as a requirement for this project.
-We can't guarantee that our instructions, or the project as a whole, will work flawlessly with the original Ceph project from `ceph/ceph`.
+We rely on `s3cmd`, which can be found on [Github][4] or obtained through `pip`.

+`s3cmd` needs to be configured to talk to RGW.
+This can be achieved by first running `s3cmd -c $(pwd)/.s3cfg --configure`.
+By default, the configuration file is put under the user's home directory, but for our testing purposes we recommend to place it somewhere less intrusive.

 ## Running the Gateway

-One should be able to get a standalone Gateway running following these steps:
+To get a standalone Gateway running, follow these steps:

 ```shell
 cd build/